Balance-Analytics-io/BALANCE_Media_Preview/posts/announcement-new-website-charts/announcement-new-website-charts.md

 ## Chart Boards
 - Fast Big Data Loading on Beautiful Info Dense Charts
 - Crisp and Responsive Chart Interaction
-- Beautiful Transitions and Tools to Explore
+- Beautiful Transitions and Exploratory Tools

 BALANCE is ***way*** more than a Website, it's a full blown Application.
 Let's see why.